sushruth/yarndup/README.md

 ## Yarn package multiple version finder

 The name is not fully representative of what this tool does.
 I am bad at naming.
-Here is what this tool will do - it shows all versions of a package used in your `yarn.lock`.
+Here is what this tool will do - it shows all versions of a package used in your `yarn.lock` and suggests a possible value for `resolutions` field in yarn.

 ### Usage